chaoskagami/corbenik/README.txt

 me some time:

  * Check if a recently enabled patch is the cause of the issue.
-If so, you should include this in a report
+If so, you should include this in the report.

- * Enable Logging in `Options` and retrieve the files `/corbenik/boot.log` and `/corbenik/loader.log` if they exist.
+ * Enable `Logging` and `Verbose` in `Options` then `Save Configuration` and retrieve the files `/corbenik/boot.log` and `/corbenik/loader.log` if they exist.
+I will want them.
+Do not report bugs without them, unless they are not created with the above enabled.

+ * Please at least try to reproduce the bug from a clean installation.

 Credits
 -------------------------